Porosity Measurement According to ISO 15901-1

 • analyzing a wide range of pore sizes

-It is a reference method for characterizing porous materials.
+It is a reference method for the characterization of porous materials.

 What types of porosity are measured?